hacs/integration/docs/index.md

 For new features, changes to existing features, or other big changes, please open an RFC (Request for comment) issue before you start the work.

+### Devcontainer

+[The easiest way to contribute is to spin up a devcontainer.](https://code.visualstudio.com/docs/remote/containers) with VSCode, it has all the tools you need included, and it does not interfare with your system.

+**Requirements:**

+- Docker
+- VS Code
+- Remote - Containers (VS Code extention)

+Make your changes, then run the task "Start Home Assistant" to test them, HA will run on port 8124.

 ***

 ## Last notes from the initial developer